ANNA DULNIKOWSKA-PRZYSTALSKA, a female Architect, is the inspiration and drives behind MarbleAir Architects.

-Having spent three years working for developers, a further three years in a conservation practice, and seven years as a business partner for a small architectural practice, Anna made the exciting leap in 2017 and now heads up MarbleAir Architects in Oxford.
+Having spent three years working for developers, a further three years in conservation practice, and seven years as a business partner for a small architectural practice, Anna made the exciting leap in 2017 and now heads up MarbleAir Architects in Oxford.

-Certainly, wearing varied hats within these different architectural genres has given Anna both a unique insight and a practical perspective of the various stakeholders in building and design projects.
+Indeed, wearing varied hats within these different architectural genres has given Anna both a unique insight and a practical perspective of the various stakeholders in building and design projects.

 However, it’s not all about clocked hours and industry experience.
 No, Anna’s motivation stems from deep within and forms the basis for her decision to go it alone.